Written by Jared Kent

 Balsamic Vinegar Uses

 While many people most commonly associate balsamic vinegar with a good salad dressing, a vinaigrette is just of its many tasty applications.
 With its sweet yet acidic flavor, balsamic vinegar is an incredibly versatile ingredient.
-It’s even great in desserts!
+Its even great in desserts!
 Here are some delicious ways to put balsamic vinegar to good use.

 Roasted Vegetables: Before roasting, toss some vegetables with a little balsamic, oil, salt and pepper.
 As the veggies roast, the sugars in the vinegar will caramelize and create a satisfying, deep brown crust on the outside of the vegetables.